Charlie Brandt: Sherry Perisho killing

+2004 murder-suicide

 On September 2, 2004, Brandt and Teri evacuated from their home ahead of Hurricane Ivan.
 Their niece, Michelle Lynn Jones, invited them to stay at her residence near Orlando.
 Throughout the visit, Jones kept in regular contact with her mother, Mary Lou, as well as several friends.
 On the evening of September 13, one of Jones' friends, Lisa Emmons, was scheduled to visit her house.
 However, Jones discouraged her from coming, saying that the Brandts had an argument after drinking.
-After that night, Jones stopped answering telephone calls, which alarmed her acquaintances.

 On September 15, another one of Jones' friends, Debbie Knight, went to her house to check on her while on the phone with Jones' mother.
 After finding the front door locked, Knight tried to enter the house through the garage, where she found Brandt's decomposing body hanging from the rafters; he had hanged himself using bedsheets.
 Knight contacted the police, who entered the house and found the bodies of Brandt's wife and niece.
 Teri had been stabbed seven times in the chest while lying on a couch.
 Jones had been decapitated and disemboweled, with her heart and organs removed, and her head was placed next to her body.
 The weapons used in the crimes had been knives from Jones' kitchen.

 Following the discovery of the bodies, a search of Brandt's residence on Big Pine Key revealed that he was a monthly subscriber to Victoria's Secret catalogs, had an extensive collection of surgery-themed books, posters, and clippings, and regularly searched online for autopsy photos and snuff film websites depicting violence against women.
 Police determined that Brandt's murder of Jones indicated past experience, and because he traveled often due to his job, police checked cold cases in Florida that matched his apparent modus operandi.
 They also launched requests for similar inquiries in the U.S. and abroad.
-The investigation uncovered evidence linking Brandt to the 1989 murder of a woman near his home.
+The investigation uncovered evidence conclusively linking Brandt to the 1989 murder of Sherry Perisho.

-38-year-old Sherry Perisho's partially-clothed body was found on July 16, 1989, floating in the water near the North Pine Channel Bridge at Big Pine Key where she lived on a dinghy.
-Her throat had been slashed and her head had been nearly severed.
-Like Jones, her body was extensively mutilated and her heart was removed.
-Perisho was found less than 1,000 feet from where Brandt lived, and Brandt matched a composite sketch of a man seen crossing U.S. Route 1 near where Perisho was discovered on the night she was murdered.
-Teri had further confided in her brother-in-law that she suspected Brandt in the Perisho killing, and that he had come home with blood on his shirt that night, which he claimed was from him filleting fish.
-Based on this evidence, Monroe County investigators determined that Brandt killed Perisho and officially closed the case on May 6, 2006.